To start with we have to ask the question which camera on a smartphone takes the best photos in low light?

 What is great to see with this smartphone camera is the primary camera uses dual-pixel PDAF (phase detection autofocus) which uses planar image phase detection to speed up the focus system.
 What’s great about this is the PDAF covers the entire pixel array.
 The advantage of PDAF in this arrangement is moving subject become a breeze to focus on quickly no matter where they are in the frame.

-Probably the most prominent feature of the Huawei is its triple camera design.
+Probably the most prominent feature of the Huawei is its quad-camera design.
 With three rear-facing cameras, the user can photograph focal lengths ranging from 16mm, 27mm or 125mm.
-Although the camera isn’t going to be as wide as the Samsung Galaxy S10 Plus at 13mm, the telephoto makes up for the difference.
-The telephoto camera equipped on the P30 Pro zooms in over double the focal length of the Galaxy S10.
+Although the camera isn’t going to be as wide as the Samsung Galaxy S20 Ultra at 13mm, the telephoto makes up for the difference.
+The telephoto camera equipped on the P40 Pro zooms in over double the focal length of the Galaxy S10.
 Even though the megapixel count varies across the two brands by four sometimes getting closer to your subject using optics (over a digital zoom) is far more important.
-Check out the price and features of this incredible camera phone on Amazon.

 In conclusion, many people may think the more megapixels, the better the image quality in low light; however, this is far from the truth.
 What’s more important to look at are three factors the sensor size, aperture range, and pixel micrometers.
 These three specifications will change the way you think about low light photography and image quality in smartphones.
 So, don’t be fooled by a higher megapixel count, instead, delve into the specifications and look for the features mentioned and you will be well on your way to identifying which device has the best camera performance.